As The Adoption Of EVs Increases, So Do The Electric Car Myths. Time To Bust The Top 3 Myths!

 This is certainly the most perpetuated myth.
 It might lead you to think that most drivers in the UK intend to travel several hundred miles a day!
 This is certainly not the case.
 In fact, the average commute in the UK is a mere 12 miles.

-If you made the same journey in a Renault Zoe, you will need to charge the battery on five occasions.
+If you made the same journey in an all-electric Renault Zoe, you will need to charge the battery on five occasions.
 But in reality how many times are you going to make this trip?
 Daily?
 Of course not.
 The most common daily trips are usually a short school run, a work commute and an evening visit to the local grocery store.
-If there is ever a doubt of the distance an EV can travel, look no further.
+If there is ever a doubt of the distance a plug-in electric vehicle EV can travel, look no further.
 In early 2019, an individual completed a 90,000 km journey over three years in an electric car!

 Limited Public Charging Points